BERT: Google’s Largest Update in Years

 The Esthetician Example

-First up, we have a user trying to understand if Estheticians spend a lot of time on their feet as part of the job.
+First, we have a user trying to understand whether Estheticians spend a lot of time on their feet as part of the job.

 The Math Practice Books Example

-In this example, a user is looking for math practice books for adults, but surfaces math practice books for children.
+In this example, a user is looking for math practice books for adults but finds math practice books for children.

-After BERT, Google correctly recognizes the context of the query, accounting better for the second part of the search “for adults”.
+After BERT, Google correctly recognizes the context and the user intent of the query, accounting better for the second part of the search “for adults.”

 The Can You Pick Up Medicine For Someone Else Example